zowe/docs-site/docs/whats-new/zowe-v3-migration.md

 # Zowe V3 Migration Guide

 This guide outlines the steps and changes required to migrate from Zowe v2 to Zowe v3.
 While the migration process is similar to a Zowe v2 minor release upgrade, there are several new and updated configuration parameters to consider.
+The workspace directory should be re-created only if you are using the app-server component.
 Follow the steps described in this article to ensure a smooth migration.

 ## Prerequisites